-Study In Italy 2020 : Tuition Fee, Cost Of Living, Eligibility & Requirements – Italy is a great place for pursuing your study abroad dream and, surprisingly, it does not imply paying high tuition fees or living costs.
-You can get high-standards education in one of the most renowned universities in the world and also see some of the most famous attractions, steeped in history and culture, all at very affordable prices.
+Study In Italy 2020: Tuition Fee, Cost Of Living, Eligibility & Requirements – Italy is a great place for pursuing your study abroad dream, and, surprisingly, it does not imply paying high tuition fees or living costs.
+You can get high-standards of education in one of the most renowned universities in the world and also see some of the most famous attractions, steeped in history and culture, all at very affordable prices.
 Here is some detailed information about the costs of living in Italy for international students.

 The cultural significance of Italy dates back to ancient times as is evident to students of history and archaeology.
 While in Rome, one can feel its significance as the epicenter of an empire that stretched from Britannia, all the way to Syria.
 The ancient Roman monuments which are preserved and maintained with great care stand testimony of the time when it was in full glory.

 The Renaissance that took birth in Italy influenced art, architecture, philosophy, religion, and science across the continent from the 14th to the 17th century.
 The intellectual activity that blossomed at that time is still carried on in the country.
 The Basilica of St. Mark in Venice is the most famous structure from the Byzantine period.

 The city of Milan, besides being the business and economic hub of the country is also host to one of the biggest fashion events in the world- Milan Fashion Week where veteran designers and design houses showcase their collection every year which inspires the world.
 Fashion stalwarts like Gucci, Armani, Prada, Versace, Valentino, Dolce & Gabbana, Missoni, Fendi, Moschino, Max Mara, Trussardi, and Ferragamo are all from Italy.
 Besides, Italy is known for being big on design and architecture and thus attracts multitudes of students from this field every year.